 Methodology & Sources

 We used Google Trends data, which provides a normalised value to show search interest for a particular term on each.
-Click here for more information about how Google Trends data works and how it is calculated.

 We took an average score for the three weeks leading up to the UK’s “lockdown” period, which was announced on March 23rd, and the three weeks following this, before calculating how the searches had increased between these two periods.